novada-tech/website/REMAINING_TASKS.md

 ## High Priority

+### Maintainability Improvements
+- [ ] Reduce excessive documentation burden
+  - Remove redundant JSDoc from self-explanatory functions and components
+  - Simplify README files to focus on structure and patterns only
+  - Keep only non-obvious documentation (complex algorithms, edge cases)
+  - Update existing JSDoc to follow new minimal guidelines
+- [ ] Improve test maintainability
+  - Remove tests that check static content (text labels, headings)
+  - Focus tests on behavior: interactions, state changes, logic
+  - Use semantic queries (`getByRole`, `getByLabelText`) instead of text matching
+  - Remove brittle tests that break on non-functional changes
+- [ ] Establish single source of truth
+  - Eliminate duplication between code, tests, JSDoc, and READMEs
+  - Ensure changes only require updating one place (the code)

 ### Configuration & Constants
 - [x] Update `ConwayBackground` to use constants from config file instead of default parameters
   - Already using `CONWAY_UPDATE_INTERVAL` and `DEFAULT_DENSITY` from config